ashintha2003/PCB-designs/README.md

 ## PCB Designs

-Below are some of the PCB layouts I have personally designed as part of various projects.
+Below are some of the PCB layouts I have designed as part of various projects.
 In addition to the design and layout work, I also performed **hand soldering** for assembling the components, which gave me practical experience in both hardware design and fabrication.

 ## PCB layout of few circuits